 Currently, it feels like we can’t turn on the news without being faced with yet another event rocking the global stage.
-From political changes like Brexit, the growing rhetoric between the US and China to the Coronavirus pandemic, the world is shaping up to be very different from less than a decade ago.

 1. Work with providers to receive up-to-date information